The Corporate Governance Review: France

 ii Compliance policies and whistle-blowing

-The Sapin II Law has introduced legal protection for whistle-blowers, in both public and private organisations, for any alerts in any field when there is a threat to the public interest.31 Whistle-blowers are granted immunity from criminal liability under certain conditions.32
+The Sapin II Law has introduced legal protection for whistle-blowers, in both public and private organisations, for any alerts in any field when there is a threat to the public interest.40 Whistle-blowers are granted immunity from criminal liability under certain conditions.41

-Several rules also provide for alert procedures in, for example, the fields of labour law (in cases of discrimination or harassment) and banking (in cases of money laundering suspicions).
+Several rules also provide for alert procedures in, for example, the fields of labour law (in cases of discrimination or harassment) and banking (when there is a suspicion of money laundering).
 External auditors are also required to inform the board of any irregularities found during their audit.

 iii Corporate social responsibility

-CSR has been progressively taken into account under French law.33 In particular, French listed companies are obliged to publish data in the statement on non-financial performance to be included in their management reports.
-Information on how they take into account the social and environmental consequences of their activity, as well as, for some companies, the effects of this activity with respect to human rights and the fight against corruption and tax evasion, must be provided in this report.34 The AFEP-MEDEF Code also provides that the board should ensure that measures are implemented to prevent and detect corruption and influence peddling.35
+CSR has been progressively taken into account under French law.42 In particular, French listed companies are obliged to publish data in the statement on non-financial performance to be included in their management reports.
+Information on how they take into account the social and environmental consequences of their activity, as well as, for some companies, the effects of this activity with respect to human rights and the fight against corruption and tax evasion, must be provided in this report.43 The AFEP-MEDEF Code also provides that the board should ensure that measures are implemented to prevent and detect corruption and influence peddling.44

-The revised AFEP-MEDEF Code now provides that the board of directors should endeavour to promote long-term value creation by the company by considering the social and environmental aspects of the company's activities.37 Accordingly, the board should be informed of the main CSR issues,38 and should review financial, legal, operational, social and environmental risks as well as the measures taken to reduce such risks.39 Shareholders and investors should be informed of the significant non-financial issues for the company.40
+The revised AFEP-MEDEF Code provides that a board of directors should endeavour to promote long-term value creation by a company by considering the social and environmental aspects of the company's activities.46 Accordingly, the board should be informed of the main CSR issues,47 and should review financial, legal, operational, social and environmental risks as well as the measures taken to reduce those risks.48 Shareholders and investors should be informed of the significant non-financial issues for the company.49

 The Pacte Law also focuses on the sharing of value within companies and on companies' social commitment.
-The legal definition of 'corporate interest' have been broadened and it is now expressly specified that corporations must be managed in the interests of all stakeholders by considering the social and environmental concerns of its activity.
-Companies are also able to define in their articles of association the principles that guide their business policy and strategic decisions.
-The Pacte Law also introduces a new type of company, called a 'company with a mission', the corporate purpose of which will be defined in the articles of association as the pursuit of social and environmental objectives.
+The legal definition of 'corporate interest' has been broadened and it is now expressly specified that corporations must be managed in the interests of all stakeholders by considering the social and environmental concerns of its activity.
+Companies are also able to define in their articles of association the principles that guide their business policy and strategic decisions (the corporate mission).50 The Pacte Law also introduces a new type of company (called a 'company with a mission'), the corporate purpose of which will be defined in the articles of association as the pursuit of social and environmental objectives.

 i Shareholder rights and powers